 People are becoming writers overnight.
 Blogging has exploded in recent years and anyone can write virtually anything they want and publish it online.
 But is it good writing?
 Is it aligning with their interests?
 Or, if they are a company, is it aligning with their brand?
 Is it highlighting their services?
 Is it showing what they are passionate about?

-The big question is: how do you write a blog that will draw an audience and keep them there while building credibility?
+The big question is: how do you write a blog post that will draw an audience and keep them there while building credibility?
 Lucky for you, I have an answer!
 Well, six answers to be exact.
-Here are your six steps to writing a better blog:
+Here are your six steps to writing a better post:

 Step 1: Preparation